 As with any other industry, manufacturing companies are regulated by state laws and international organizations.
 For example, a company must comply with specific industry standards, such as those set by Occupational Safety and Health Administration (OSHA) and Environmental Protection Agency (EPA).

 Noncompliance with their regulations can result in fines and production delays and harm the company’s reputation.
 To minimize the risk of noncompliance, manufacturing companies must stay up-to-date with changes in regulations, conduct regular audits, and implement robust compliance programs.
 Investing in insurance, employee training, and technology can ensure compliance with laws.
+Also, check our post on insurance audits.

 Supply Chain Disruptions